mikhailklassen/IPython-Research-Notebook/README.md

 `./add_entry`

 This should create a folder for the current year and copy the template entry from `./templates/entry.ipynb` to the "year" folder.
 The copied template entry is renamed to match today's date.
 The IPython notebook webserver should be launched immediately, and your browser opened to the dashboard.

+###Acknowledgements
+Kudos goes to [Ben Keller](https://github.com/bwkeller) for convincing me to switch to the IPython notebook for my research note-taking.